decentraland/godot-explorer/README.md

 2. Go to `rust/xtask` folder, and run `cargo run -- install`.

-## Running and editting the project
+## Running and editing the project

 1. Ensure you are in `rust/xtask` folder first
 2. You can run `cargo run -- run` to build the Rust library and execute the client.